nipy/nibabel/doc/source/devel/core_developer.rst

 4. **Tests:** All contributions to the library *must* be tested, and each added line of code should be covered by at least one test.
-Good tests not only execute the code, but explores corner cases.
+Good tests not only execute the code, but explore corner cases.
 It is tempting not to review tests, but please do so.

 Other changes may be *nitpicky*: spelling mistakes, formatting,